 I have worked with individuals with autism, Asperger’s syndrome and a variety of mental health conditions.

-I can help with a range of issues including depression, anxiety, suicidal feelings, post-traumatic stress, complex trauma, emotional, physical and sexual abuse, dysfunctional family relationships, low self-esteem, isolation, loss, shame and guilt.
+I can help with a range of issues including depression, anxiety, suicidal feelings, post-traumatic stress, complex trauma, emotional, physical and sexual abuse, dysfunctional family relationships, anger issues, low self-esteem, isolation, loss, shame and guilt.

 I have training and experience in a variety of counselling models but favour an integrative approach which combines a range of perspectives including: